lamhq/tech-notes/typescript/1-handbook/4-object.md

 type BooleansStringNumber = [...boolean[], string, number];
 ```

-We can also destructure tuples using JavaScript’s array destructuring:
+We can also destructure tuples using JavaScript's array destructuring:

 ```ts
 function doSomething(stringHash: [string, number]) {